Algorithms for Massive Data -- Lecture Notes: Identity - Rabin's hash function (polynomial hashing)

 Later in these notes, Rabin's hashing will be used to solve pattern matching in the streaming model.
 As noted above, Rabin hashing can be used also to sketch sets of integers under the following operations (prove it as an exercise):

-\begin{enumerate} \item Inserting a new element in the set, provided that the element was not in the set before.
-This operation can be implemented in $O(\log q) = O(\log n)$ time. \item Computing the sketch of the union of two disjoint sets in constant time. \item Checking the identity of two sets in constant time. \end{enumerate}
+\begin{enumerate} \item Inserting an element in the set, provided that the element does not belong to the set before the insertion takes place.
+This operation can be implemented in $O(\log q) = O(\log n)$ time (hint: here we need fast exponentiation to evaluate arbitrary powers $z^i \mod q$). \item Deleting an element from the set, provided that the element belongs to the set before the deletion takes place.
+This operation can be implemented in $O(\log q) = O(\log n)$ time. \item Computing the sketch of the union of two disjoint sets in constant time. \item Checking the identity of two sets in constant time (succeeding w.h.p.). \end{enumerate}

-Observe that, as opposed to the filters of Chapter \ref{ch:filters}, Rabin hashing allows us to squeeze an arbitrary subset of $[1,n]$ in just $\Theta(\log n)$ bits!
-The price to pay is that we are limited just to the operations (1-3) above.
-Since operation (3) can fail with low probability, we are not able to reconstruct the underlying set and therefore we do not break any information-theoretic lower bound.
+Observe that, as opposed to the filters of Chapter \ref{ch:filters}, Rabin hashing allows us to squeeze an arbitrary subset of $[1,n]$ in just $O(\log n)$ bits!
+The price to pay is that we are limited just to the operations (1-4) above.
+Since operation 4 fails with low probability, we are not able to reconstruct the underlying set and therefore we do not break any information-theoretic lower bound.